jupyter/jupyter/docs/source/projects/architecture/content-architecture.rst

 .. image:: figs/ipy_kernel_and_terminal.png
    :alt:

+..
+   Alt text is intentionally left blank because the image content is described thoroughly in the surrounding text.

 A kernel process can be connected to more than one frontend simultaneously.
 In this case, the different frontends will have access to the same variables.